Child Custody Lawyers in Pakistan

 In essence, both are required, and both are usually determined by the court.
-Guardianship is the Authority awarded to an individual (Who becomes the Guardian) to take decisions on behalf of the minor (Ward)
+Guardianship is the Authority awarded to an individual (Who becomes the Guardian by obtaining a Guardianship certificate) to make decisions on behalf of the minor (Ward)

 Custody refers to the Physical Custody of where the Child stays.
 As a child (or children) cannot be in two places at once, Custody is awarded to one parent (Who becomes the Custodial Parent).

 Who can Apply for Guardianship for a Minor?

 Guardianship can be applied for by anyone related to the child.
 In Child Adoption cases, the Adopting Foster Parents can (and need to) apply for this also.
 Guardianship, by default, is naturally the Father.
 As the father bears the expenses of the child, he is given this right by default.

 In Pakistan, a trend is now emerging on Joint Custody as the usual practice (where the two parents attempt to share almost equal time with the minor, to prevent alienation of the child from either parent or their extended families).

 In A Supreme Court Ruling, A Father is given half of all school holidays, Alternative Weekends, and Gazetted Government Holidays, as well as Birthdays and Bereavements.

 If you have been given a simple visitation schedule for your child, you can always challenge the Visitation Schedule given.
 If it’s awarded from Session Court (Family Court or Guardian Court) you may approach Additional Sessions Court.

 If you still are not satisfied with their Judgement you can approach High Court.
 Finally, if the aforementioned doesn’t serve justice, you may even go to the Supreme Court.
 We can help you with each and every step of the way.